 When making an application, parents can express a preference for one, two or three schools.
-There may be more applications available in other LA areas.
-Preferences should be named in the order the parent would most like a place to be provided.
+They should be named in the order the parent would most like a place to be provided.
 It might be possible for each school to offer a place.
 If that happens, a place will only be offered at whichever of the schools that could offer a place the parent ranked highest.
 So, if places are available at School 1 and School 3, a place will be offered at School 1 only.
 Equally ranked preference schemes are a legal requirement which enable parents to apply for the school they prefer without risking admission to the closest school or a catchment school.